sfago2024/www/content/future/hotel-travel.md

 {% external_link(href="https://www.bart.gov/") %}Bay Area Rapid Transit (BART){% end %}
 trains are available from both airports to downtown San Francisco.
-Riders purchase a reloadable travel card from machines in the stations, using cash or credit card.
+Riders purchase a reloadable Clipper Card from machines in the stations, using cash or credit card.
 The nearest stop to the Marriott Marquis is **Powell Street**, which is a short walk from the hotel.

 For information on **public bus service**, here is a link to